ispc/ispc/docs/ispc_for_gen.rst

 Intel® ISPC for GEN
 ===================

-The Intel® Implicit SPMD Program Compiler (Intel® ISPC) got initial support for Intel GPUs recently.
+The Intel® Implicit SPMD Program Compiler (Intel® ISPC) is actively developed to support latest Intel GPUs.
 The compilation for a GPU is pretty straightforward from the user's point of view, but managing the execution of code on a GPU may add complexity.
 You can use a low-level API `oneAPI Level Zero
 <https://spec.oneapi.com/level-zero/latest/index.html>`_ to manage available GPU